RakhithJK/dbeaver-dbeaver-wiki/AWS-Keyspaces.md

 You can browse, view, edit and filter Cassandra tables the same way as with regular (relational) tables.
 However, being a distributed key-value database, Keyspaces does not support any kind of referential integrity.
 There are no foreign keys, references, etc.
-Note that Cassandra has a very advanced (comparing to relational databases) data type system.
-Each column may be a collection, map or set of values (with a very big number of values).
+You should note that Cassandra has a very advanced (comparing to relational databases) data type system.
+Each column may be a collection, map, or set of values (with a very big number of values).
 In some cases this makes browsing data in the "Grid" mode inconvenient.

 ![](images/database/cassandra/cassandra-schema.png)
 ![](images/database/cassandra/cassandra-data-grid.png)